couchbaselabs/mortimint/README.md

 rough path down the parse tree to reach the leaf name=value information.

-You can grep the output for " 2016" and for "INT" to filter for what I'm looking for.
+For example, you can grep the output for " 2016" and for "INT" to filter for numeric data.

 NOTE: output format might change!
 And, cmd-line params/flags might change.